Editing and proofreading fiction vs. non-fiction: is there a difference?

 3) Editing Styles

-In non-fiction editing and proofreading, the content of the document is mostly technical objective material- so editors need to focus on ensuring the jargon isn’t misused, and all facts and references are right.
+In non-fiction editing and proofreading, on the other hand, the content of the document is mostly technical objective material- so editors need to focus on ensuring the jargon isn’t misused, and all facts and references are right.
+Like we said earlier, you’re the subject matter expert here.

 5) Overall editing structure